-Hi, my name is Taylor Bates.
-I live a magical life—full of wonder and mundanity, complexity and simplicity, darkness and light—in my hometown of San Antonio, Texas.
+My life is full of wonder and mundanity, complexity and simplicity, darkness and light.
 I love to be around artists and creative people—they inspire me to see the potential in all things.
 I'm grateful to have had some really rewarding jobs and experiences that have shaped me into the person I am today.

-In 2013 I moved back to San Antonio to work at Artpace, an internationally renowned contemporary artist residency program.
+In 2013 I moved back to my hometown, San Antonio, Texas, to work at Artpace, an internationally renowned contemporary artist residency program.
 I began working with educational and public programs, and eventually moved into the role of Director of Programs & Exhibitions.
 I had the amazing opportunity to work with regional and international artists and curators and arrange inspiring exhibitions and programming.
 I spent over five years at Artpace and gained wonderful friendships and experiences.

 I love San Antonio and its community.
 For a couple years I wrote for the Rivard Report covering arts and culture.
 Here is a selection of some of my stories: